-Have you ever been on a silent meditation retreat?
-It usually entails visiting a remote meditation center and practicing silent meditation for up to 10 days.
-Imagine spending 10 entire days away from the familiarity of personal conversations and internet connectivity.
-During those days, you neither communicate through eye contact with other people nor speak a single word.
-Sure it’s a bit tough, but it’s one of those experiences that are simply life-changing.
+Have you ever wanted to participate in a silent meditation retreat?
+The guided Vipassana retreat usually entails practicing silent meditation in a remote meditation center for up to 10 days at a stretch.
+Imagine spending 10 entire days away from the familiarity of interpersonal conversations and internet connectivity!
+During those days, you are expected to avoid eye contact with other people and you shouldn’t speak to one another.
+Sure it’s a bit tough, especially for beginners, but it’s one of those experiences that are simply life-changing.

-If you often feel like you should be working on something else when meditating, you are not alone.
-Most people find it hard to sit through an entire silent meditation session because of the nudging feeling of doing other “important stuff.”
-Impatience is a huge impediment to meditation, especially for beginners.
-The impatience we feel is really the inertia of our mindlessness – consider not giving in and by all means continue meditating.
+If you tend to feel like you should be working on something else instead of meditating, relax, you’re in good company.
+Many people find it hard to sit through an entire silent meditation retreat because of the persistent feeling that they should be doing other “important stuff.”

-As you continue meditating, you’ll reach a point where your mind will finally settle into a calm place.
-This could happen during your silent meditation retreat or practicing at home alone.
-When you reach this level, you might decide to terminate your meditation sessions abruptly, thinking that you’ve achieved the ultimate goal.
-On the contrary, dismissing your sessions early will cause you to miss out on the vast benefits of consistent meditation.
+As you continue meditating, you’ll reach a point where your mind will finally settle into a calm place of well-being and balance.
+This could happen during your silent meditation retreat or while practicing at home alone.
+When you reach this level, you might decide to cut your meditation sessions short, thinking that you’ve effectively achieved what you set out to do.
+In truth, though, dismissing your sessions early would cause you to miss out on the vast benefits of consistent meditation.

-This pitfall could take you very long to overcome, so it’s important to continue meditating even when you feel the initial calmness.
-Desire to deepen your calm and enhance your clarity as well.
-You’ll find that the calm state of mind comes and goes, just like any other experience it is impermanent.
-You can learn to appreciate the moments of calmness as well as the moments of activity.
+It’s important to continue meditating when you feel that initial calmness.
+Learn to deepen your calm and enhance your clarity as well.
+You’ll find that the calm state of mind comes and goes; just like any other experience, it is impermanent.
+Perseverance will teach you how to appreciate the moments of calmness as well as the moments of mental activity.

-The key to beating this challenge is to change our whole perception of meditation.
-Start viewing this practice as an integral part of your daily routine, just like taking a shower or taking breakfast.
-This way, you tune your mind to integrate daily meditation into your regimen.
-Most meditators find that the practice gives them more time to accomplish their daily routines rather than less, because we develop the mental space to be more direct and efficient in what we do.
+The key to beating this challenge is to change your whole perception of meditation.
+Start by viewing this practice as an integral part of your daily routine, just like taking a shower or having a meal.
+Tune your mind into integrating meditation into your daily regimen.
+Most meditators find that a regular practice actually gives them more time to accomplish their daily routines because they develop the mental space to be more direct, focused and efficient for the rest of the day.